- What is TikTok?

 The content on this platform varies wildly and can be innocent, hilarious, entertaining, or of a more mature nature.
 Then there are the often dangerous viral challenges that circulate, enticing kids to do some very strange and silly things.

 Net Aware gives the app an overall safety rating of “average”.
-It rates the safety features, privacy, and location favorably, both receiving a score of 4 out of 5.
+It rates the safety features, and privacy and location favourably, both receiving a score of 4 out of 5.
 However, it gives reporting and blocking 3 out of 5, and the content a 2 out of 5. 🤔

 Is there a TikTok age limit?